 Chimpanzees are great apes and naturally amazing animals that habituate in the grass savannahs and the tropical forests of Africa.
 They are also termed chimps and have four confirmed subspecies.

 Chimpanzees and the bonobo are classified in the genus pan which was discovered by scholars who made comparisons on the fossils.
-These wild animals are believed to be a sister taxon to the human lineage and are believed to share 95% – 75% of the human DNA
+These wild animals are believed to be a sister taxon to the human lineage and are believed to share around 98% of the human DNA.

 Chimpanzees are characterized by their bare face, coarse black hair; figure toes palms of the hands, and soles of the feet in appearance.

-They are larger and more robust as compared to the bonobo as they weigh 40 – 70kg for males and 27 – 50kg for females.
-Wild individual chimpanzee is relatively 25 years with a life span of 31.7 for males and 38.7 years for females.
+They are larger and more robust as compared to the bonobo as they weigh 40 – 70 kilograms for males and 27 – 50 kilograms for females.

 Chimpanzees are wonderful creatures that create memories and experiences for tourists not only an appearance but in their creativity too.
 They are simply active and behave more so like human beings.